srinivasboga7/LSDI_GW/README.md

 ### API

 To generate transactions and access information related to the node an API is provided.
+REST API is hosted on port 8989.

 ### Generating Transactions